-Please join us for another edition of our Design Lecture Series with Ezio Manzini on March 4, 2020 at 5pm in Margaret Morrison Carnegie Hall room 121.
+Please join us for another edition of our Design Lecture Series with Ezio Manzini and his lecture, "Being Terrestrial: A design culture for the Anthropocene," on March 4, 2020 at 5pm in Margaret Morrison Carnegie Hall room 121.

 Ezio Manzini is perhaps the world's leading expert on sustainable design, with a focus on scenario building toward solutions encompassing both environmental and social quality.
 At the Milan Polytechnic is Director of CIRIS (the Interdepartmental Centre for Research on Innovation for Sustainability), where he focuses on innovative processes in the system of production and consumption and, in particular, on the relationship between product strategies and environmental policies in the perspective of sustainable development.